bbauska/meta-react-basics/README.md

 </p>
 <!-- {width="6.458333333333333in" height="1.0in"} -->

-Oh no!
-The squares are all in a single line, not in a grid like you need for our board.
+<p>Oh no!
+The squares are all in a single line, not in a grid like you need
+for our board.
 To fix this you'll need to group your squares into rows with divs and add some CSS classes.
-While you're at it, you'll give each square a number to make sure you know where each square is displayed.
+While you're at it, you'll give each square a number to make sure you know where each square is displayed.</p>

-In the App.js file, update the Square component to look like this:
+<p>In the App.js file, update the Square component to look like this:</p>

 <details>
   <summary>App.js</summary>